Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Methods

 Under the foundation-model prediction, we expect uniform high success across all regimes (learned principles generalize).
 Under the brittle-heuristic prediction, we expect concentrated success in one regime with failure in others (regime-specific rules do not transfer).
 The observed results show the 100K model achieving 86\% (small), 100\% (medium), 100\% (large) success, confirming the foundation-model prediction.

-The fourth layer provides tail-risk analysis to distinguish incremental improvement from qualitative phase transitions characteristic of foundation-model emergence.
+The fourth layer provides tail-risk analysis to distinguish incremental improvement from strong scaling-driven reliability gains characteristic of foundation-model emergence.
 We measured severe failures (runs with error exceeding 10\%, representing catastrophic errors), variance collapse ratio (ratio of 1K variance to 100K variance), and 95th percentile error.

 Under incremental improvement, we expect gradual, continuous reduction in tail metrics.
-Under the phase-transition hypothesis, we expect sharp, discontinuous collapse at critical scale.
+Under the foundation-model hypothesis, we expect sharp, substantial collapse with scale.
 The observed results show severe failures decreasing from 771 (1K) to 89 (10K) to 0 (100K), variance collapse ratio of approximately 500, and 95th percentile error decreasing from 40\% (1K) to 1\% (100K).
-This is a phase transition, not incremental improvement, providing strong evidence for foundation-model emergence.
+This is a strong scaling-driven reliability gain rather than incremental improvement, providing evidence for foundation-model emergence.

 The fifth layer provides runtime policy analysis to test agentic optimization.
 We classified each executed control vector by actuation pattern and compared runtime distribution against training distribution.
 The key metric is KL divergence between these distributions.